Get insider access

 7.5 Wired Gaming

-The Beyerdynamic MMX 300 (2nd Generation) are decent for wired gaming.
+The Beyerdynamic MMX 300 (2nd Generation) are good for wired gaming.
 They come with two cables for different connectivity needs, with in-line remotes.
-You get an analytical tuning that helps you hear soundtracks, sound effects, and voices well, although it's bright at the top end.
+You get ample boom in the bass and clear midrange that helps you hear soundtracks, sound effects, and voices well, although this tuning is bright at the top end.
+However, you can't EQ them depending on your tastes because they're passive only.
 In addition, the comfortable fit allows you to adjust the headband for long sessions.
 The mic captures your speech with very good accuracy and handles noise well enough that your voice remains understandable.

 Pros